zhol0777/bully-files/firmware/basic/readme.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+After flashing, you may see LIBUSB_ERROR_TIMEOUT; this is normal, simply tap the reset button once afterwards (or re-plug your PCB) and the keyboard should become operational again.

 ## Bootloader

 Enter the bootloader in 3 ways: